top of page

 Nordia House

-In this live production, creator Casey Schissler steps into the role of The Skáld (The Bard) to recount the tale of Elli the All-Wise.
+In this live performance, creator Casey Schissler becomes the Skáld (the bard), weaving story, song, and poetry to tell the Norse myth of Elli the All-Wise.

 The Humbling of Thor